EthanHarder/PracticalTeam/README.md

-ICG Bonus Submission Deliverables: By Ethan Harder 100877874, and
+ICG Bonus Submission Deliverables: By Ethan Harder 100877874, and Alexander Hamblin 100874915